 Before you say "I do"

 - Goals.
 Make a list of goals you want to accomplish together both in the near and not-so-near future.

 Explore more milestones

-Home-ownership is a milestone to celebrate.
+Homeownership is a milestone to celebrate.
 Before you can open the door to your new life as a first-time homeowner, you'll need to prepare for the home-buying process.